boyvanamstel/NSFilesPromisePboardType-NSCollectionView-crash/README.md

 I've used [the SlidesMagic NSCollectionView project from Ray Wendelich(https://www.raywenderlich.com/120494/collection-views-os-x-tutorial) as a base for this project.

-The project contains various setups that can be used for testing in `ViewController.swift`.
+The project contains various setups that can be used for testing in `ViewController.swift`, [starting here](https://github.com/boyvanamstel/NSFilesPromisePboardType-NSCollectionView-crash/blob/master/SlidesMagic/ViewController.swift#L131).

 ## Steps to Reproduce: